mraible/mongock-docs/site/runner/runner.md

 - **Builder approach:** The user manually configures and executes the runner by using the runner builder.
 Normally by setter methods.
 Regardless the type of runner, all of them provides an static method `builder()` which returns the builder.

-- **Automatic approach:** Mongock automatically configures and executes the runner by taking the configuration from properties file and taking advantage of the underlying framework.
+- **Autoconfiguration:** Mongock automatically configures and executes the runner by taking the configuration from properties file and taking advantage of the underlying framework.
 However, It still uses the builder behind the scenes, but it's transparent to the user.
 ______________________________________

 ## Configuration